Last Updated: 14 April, 2025

 Tennessee’s sports betting bill requires bettors to be at least 21 to place a wager.
 The Tennessee Sports Wagering Advisory Council enforces rules such as the gambling age.

-Since retail betting does not exist in Tennessee, remote registration is 100% legal and the only way to create a mobile betting account in the state.
-Bettors can create as many mobile betting accounts as they please; they just need to ensure they are within state lines when making a bet.
-Not only is remote registration fully available to Tennesee bettors, but all gambling winnings in the state are not subject to an income tax, so bettors only need to pay a federal tax of 24% if their winnings exceed $5,000.
+Since retail betting is not available in Tennessee, remote registration is completely legal and the sole method to create a mobile betting account in the state.
+Bettors can establish as many mobile betting accounts as they wish; they just need to ensure they are within state lines when placing a bet.
+Remote registration is not only fully accessible to Tennessee bettors, but all gambling winnings in the state are also not subject to state income tax, meaning bettors only have to pay a federal tax of 24% if their winnings exceed $5,000.

 In terms of adding more gambling legislation, the Volunteer State does look to be in much of a rush.
 The discussions of opening up retail betting have been practically non-existent, and the same goes for the potential of the state launching legalized iGaming.